SkydioFlyer/SkydioFlyer/README.md

-- 👋 Hi, I’m @abfhik
+- 👋 Hi, I’m Manh
-- 👀 I’m interested in ...
+- 👀 I’m interested in reading books, cycling, and watching TV
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning in a high school and majoring in Chemistry
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Github to learn Python language
-- 📫 How to reach me ...
+- 📫 How to reach me: through media networks like Messenger, you can connect with me by visiting my profile link and friending me on Facebook

 <!---
 abfhik/abfhik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.